 Archivist of the United David S. Ferriero has announced the appointment of John P. Fitzpatrick as the Director of the Information Security Oversight Office (ISOO).
 The President of the United States approved Mr. Fitzpatrick’s appointment, which will become effective on Monday, August 1, 2011.
 He succeeds William J. Bosanko, who became the Executive for Agency more >

 The National Declassification Center at the National Archives has released its Third Bi-Annual status report.
 This report details the progress made since January 2010 in meeting the President’s December 29, 2009, charge to eliminate the approximately 400 million page back log of reviewed, but not publicly available records at NARA.
-Click Hair no bath as more >
+Click here to view the more >

 Legislation has been introduced in the House of Representatives to eliminate the National Historical Publications and Records Commission (NHPRC), the grant-making arm of the National Archives.
 H.R.
 2531, the “Stop Wasting Archive Grants Act of 2011,” was introduced by Representative Jason Chaffetz (R-Utah).